mrisher/webxr-reference/webxr-device-api/xrpresentationcontext.md

     xrDevice = device;
     xrPresentationContext = htmlCanvasElement.getContext('xrpresent');
     xrSessionOptions = {
-      exclusive: true,
+      immersive: true,
       outputContext: xrPresentationContext
     }
     xrDevice.supportsSession(xrSessionOptions)
     .then(() => {
-      // Exclusive sessions require a user gesture to enter AR/VR.
+      // Immersive sessions require a user gesture to enter AR/VR.
 Now that we
       // know we can get a session, show the 'Enter VR' button. button.style.display = "block";
     })